Candeal bread

-The candeal bread (pan candeal /es/), also known as sobado or bregado, is a type of white bread characterized by low hydration, a dense texture, and long shelf life.
+Candeal bread (pan candeal /es/), also known as sobado or bregado, is a type of white bread characterized by low hydration, a dense texture, and long shelf life.
 Its preparation differs from other breads due to a single fermentation and a process of dough sheeting (refinado), which compacts and hardens the dough.
 In this sense, it is the opposite of flama breads (pan de flama) or soft dough bread (common breads).
 Candeal bread has a dense, tight crumb with no pores and a crispy crust with a very smooth, golden surface.
 It often features scorings (cuts) in geometric patterns.
 Candeal bread is sold in various shapes, including round loaves, bars, squares, rings, spikes, and braids.
 Traditionally, it was made with durum wheat flour, which has less strength – gluten – than conventional flour but a higher protein content.

 Due to its aroma, flavor, and history, candeal bread is considered an emblem of traditional Spanish bread culture.
 It originated in what is now the Castile and León region, where variations such as the libreta, hogaza, cuartal, lechuguino, rosca, and fabiola are found.
 The tradition spread to other parts of the Iberian Peninsula, leading to variations such as the telera from Córdoba, the bollo from Seville, the pan de la Mota and pan de Cruz from La Mancha, the pan sobao from La Rioja and Alava, the cornecho from Galicia, and the bisaltos from Aragón.
 It is often referred to as the "childhood bread" of many Spaniards.
 However, its consumption has significantly declined in recent years due to its low profitability and complex preparation.